sf219/TMM_CfM/README.md

 ## 📧 Contact

-For questions or collaboration opportunities, please open an issue on GitHub.
+For questions or collaboration opportunities, please open an issue on GitHub or reach out to samuelf9@usc.edu.